Evans Carlson

-Evans Fordyce Carlson (February 26, 1896 – May 27, 1947) was a decorated and retired United States Marine Corps general officer who was the legendary leader of "Carlson's Raiders" during World War II.
+Evans Fordyce Carlson (February 26, 1896 – May 27, 1947) was a United States Marine Corps officer who led "Carlson's Raiders" during World War II.
 Many credit Carlson with developing the tactics and attitude that would later come to define America's special operations forces.
 He is renowned for the "Makin Island raid" in 1942, and his raiders' "Long Patrol" (aka Carlson's patrol) behind Japanese lines on Guadalcanal, in which 488 Japanese were killed.
 Carlson popularized the phrase "gung-ho".

 Early years

 Evans Carlson was born on February 26, 1896, in Sidney, New York, the son of a Congregationalist minister.
 He ran away from his home in Vermont in 1910 and two years later disguised his age to enter the United States Army.

 U.S. Army service

 During his first enlistment in the army, he served in the Philippines and Hawaii.
 He was discharged in 1916 as a "top" or first sergeant.
 Less than a year later, he returned to the army and participated in the Mexican punitive expedition.